Genomics-Bhuwan/Guam_Rail_Conservation_Genetics/QC_&_Repeat_annotation.md

 done

 # Make the BLAST database
 # Others are using driectly from blastn.
-You can try with makeblastdb or directly to from blastn.
+You can try with makeblastdb or directly from blastn.
 makeblastdb -in nt -dbtype nucl -parse_seqids -out nt
 ```
 #### Once the database is made, run using blastn to get the output of "Guam_Rail_blast.out".